 3 years ago we analyzed an industrial company that employed different pigment formulations to paint a manufactured stone-based product.

-The final products were almost the same as the original and the overall margins improved from a 2% to a 16%.
+The resulting products were almost the same as the originals and overall margins improved from 2% to 16%.

-We told the clients we made a small modification and we lowered the prices a 3%.
+- We told our clients that we made a small modification, and we lowered prices by 3%.

-So we had, in absolute terms, an 11% increase in margins with all the clients happy to have a 3% discount price.
+In absolute terms, we had an 11% increase in margins with all the clients happy to have a 3% price reduction.

 Costs per Client